meltano/meltano/docs/src/tutorials/create-a-custom-extractor.md

 _**It is best practice not to store sensitive values directly in `meltano.yml`.**_

 Note in our example above, we provided values directly for `username` and `start_date` but we did not enter a value for password.
-This was intentional, to avoid storing sensitive credentials in clear text within our source code.
-Instead, set the environment variable for this setting by running `export TAP_MY_CUSTOM_SOURCE_PASSWORD=MyPass1234!` before invoking the plugin with Meltano.
+This was to avoid storing sensitive credentials in clear text within our source code.
+Instead, run `meltano config <plugin> set password <value>` or set the environment variable for this setting by running `export TAP_MY_CUSTOM_SOURCE_PASSWORD=<value>`.

 You may use any of the following to configure setting values (in order of precedence):